 There are plenty of reviews out there on almost any travel nursing company, but take reviews with a pinch of salt.
-Many reviews are left by dissatisfied former travel nurse contractors and it’s really hard to understand all sides off the situation — and in the case of travel nursing there are three — the agency, the nurse, and the hospital to which they were assigned.
-Conversely, many companies solicit their best nurses to leave sterling reviews.
+Many reviews are left by dissatisfied former travel nurse contractors and it’s really hard to understand all sides of the situation — and in the case of travel nursing, there are three — the agency, the nurse, and the hospital to which they were assigned.
+Conversely, many travel nursing companies solicit their best nurses to leave sterling reviews.
 And while there may be a degree of truth to them, it’s ultimately not helpful to the person who wants an honest depiction of the agency.

 Step 5: Create a Travel Nursing Submission Profile

 Application, skills checklist, clinical references – you’ll need all three every single time you apply with a new travel nurse agency.
 Speak to any travel nurse and they’ll likely tell you the same – the paperwork upfront when applying to a new agency is ridiculous.
 It’s long, it’s redundant and it’s cumbersome, but it’s absolutely necessary.